davelevine/portfolio/data/posts/ec2-volume-types.md

   * ex. buffers, cache or scratch data.
 * Data will not survive if the instance is stopped, terminated or if the underlying drive just fails.

+More information can be found in the [Instance Store documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html).

 ### Elastic Block Store

 * Provides either SSD or traditional HDD backed volumes, depending on need, performance requirements and/or price.